Integrating with Atlassian Opsgenie

 An explanation of Opsgenie's Webhook content can be found in their docs here.

-The following table is a mapping of our overall Alert Routing mapping object - these parameters are common across all Alert Routing/Monitoring integrations.
+The following table shows our overall Alert Routing mapping object - these parameters are standard across all Alerting/Monitoring integrations.